5 Common Large-Format Printing Issues & How to Troubleshoot Them

 1. Banding or Horizontal Lines in Prints

 Does your final print have visible stripes or bands, especially across large areas in colour?
-This is one of the most common quality issues in a wide-format printer output.
-The culprit could be a misalignment or blocked or clogged nozzle in the printhead.
-Another reason could be that the printing speed is too fast for the resolution, overwhelming the system.
-Low-quality or incompatible media could also lead to the same issue.
+This is one of the more prevalent quality problems in wide-format printer output.
+Depending on printheads, it could be a misalignment, or a blocked or clogged nozzle, or the print heads are moving too fast for the chosen resolution causing excess stress on the system.
+Furthermore, lower-quality media or incompatible media could be the reason that leads to the same issue.

 Here’s how to fix it: